-- Overall, we rate WION Least Biased based on reasonably balanced editorial positions and minimal use of loaded language in news reporting.
-We also rate them Mixed for factual reporting due to a lack of hyperlinked sourcing in most articles and promotion of misinformation regarding Covid-19.
+- Overall, we rate WION as Least Biased based on reasonably balanced editorial positions and minimal use of loaded language in news reporting.
+We also rate them Mixed for factual reporting due to a lack of hyperlinked sourcing in most articles and the promotion of misinformation regarding Covid-19.

 Bias Rating: LEAST BIASED

 Launched in 2016, Wionews or WION, is an Indian news website.
 WION stands for “World is One News.”
 Sudhir Chaudhary is the editor-in-chief of WION, covering topics ranging from South Asia news, world news, sports, live TV, entertainment, and more.
 They describe themselves as “seasoned and daring young journalists of diverse nationalities.”

 Read our profile on India’s government and media.